 - Feeling sad

 - Generalised anxiety disorder

 - Pregnancy and birth

-Standard fee is £35 for a session lasting 1 hour
+Standard fee is £40 for a morning or afternoon session lasting 50 minutes

 Maps & Directions

 |Face to face counselling:||Yes|